 (a) Customer shall procure, construct, own, operate and maintain the Compressor Station.

-(b) Customer shall provide, and hereby grants to, ENA and its affiliates and their respective employees, contractors, agents and representatives and electricity supplier to ENA and their respective employees, contractors, agents and representatives all necessary rights of way and easements, including adequate and continuing access to the Compressor Station,New Compressor Motor and Interconnection Facilities, to install, operate, maintain, monitor, replace and/or remove theNew Compressor Motor, the Interconnection Facilities (all or any portion thereof) and any other equipment or personal property of ENA or any electricity supplier to ENA.
-Customer further agrees to grant such rights of way and easements to any other third parties as may be necessary to install, operate, maintain, monitor, replace and/or remove theNew Compressor Motor, the Interconnection Facilities (all or any portion thereof) and any other equipment or personal property of ENA or any electricity supplier to ENA or such third party.
+(b) Customer shall provide, and hereby grants to, ENA and its affiliates and their respective employees, contractors, agents and representatives and electricity supplier to ENA and their respective employees, contractors, agents and representatives all necessary rights of way and easements, including adequate and continuing access to the Compressor Station, Compressor Motor and Interconnection Facilities, to install, operate, maintain, monitor, replace and/or remove the Compressor Motor, the Interconnection Facilities (all or any portion thereof) and any other equipment or personal property of ENA or any electricity supplier to ENA.
+Customer further agrees to grant such rights of way and easements to any other third parties as may be necessary to install, operate, maintain, monitor, replace and/or remove the Compressor Motor, the Interconnection Facilities (all or any portion thereof) and any other equipment or personal property of ENA or any electricity supplier to ENA or such third party.
 Customer also agrees to execute such other grants, deeds or documents as ENA, any electricity supplier to ENA and/or any other third parties may require to enable recording of such rights of way and easements.

 ARTICLE 6.